AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/configure-proofing/configure-a-users-proofing-access.md

 &#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

-## Enable and disable proofing for&nbsp;a user (legacy plans only)
+## Enable and disable proofing for&nbsp;a user (legacy plans only) {#enable-and-disable-proofing-for-a-user-legacy-plans-only}

 If your organization is using a legacy Select or Premium Workfront Plan, as a Workfront administrator, you can enable and disable proofing functionality for the user.

 When you enable proofing for a user, Workfront enables the option for the user's proofs to generate automatically.
 For more information about this option and how to disable it, see [Configure a user's proofing access](#).&nbsp;

 Though you can enable a user as a proofing user, he or she must have Administrator permissions in order to navigate directly to the Workfront Proof interface from the Workfront Main Menu.
-For information about how you can enable this option for all proofing users in your Workfront system, see [Configure Workfront Proof access via Workfront Main Menu for all users](#configuring-whether-all-users-can-access-proofhq-directly-from-the-workfront-global-nav).
+For information about how you can enable this option for all proofing users in your Workfront system, see [Configure Workfront Proof access via Workfront Main Menu for all users](#configure-workfront-proof-access-via-workfront-main-menu-for-all-users).

 1. In the **Main Menu**, select **Users**.